mickvanhulst/q_learning/README.md

 Introduction
 ==========================
 The challenge was to build a Q-learning algorithm by using existing code (which I referenced in the credits).
-By looking at improvements you can see which improvements I made.
+The header mprovements describes which improvements I made.

 Run
 ==========================